Would you like to download our mobile app from the App Store?Download

 - About Us

 - Contact Us

-Capital gains tax for individuals was introduced in the UK in 1962.
-It was originally a limited tax on short-term gains.
+First introduced in the UK in 1962, Capital Gains Tax for individuals was originally a limited tax on short-term gains.
 However, it was widened considerably in 1965 to cover virtually all gains of a capital nature.
-There have been a number of changes announced in recent budgets and this Memorandum covers the position for the current fiscal year.
+There have been a number of changes announced in recent budgets and this piece covers the position for the current fiscal year.

-Every individual is entitled to an annual exemption which is £10,600 for the current fiscal year.
-Accordingly, capital gains tax applies only to total gains of the year which exceed this amount.
+Every individual is entitled to an annual exemption which is £12,000 for the current fiscal year.
+Accordingly, Capital Gains Tax applies only to total gains of the year which exceed this amount.

 Capital gains and losses are (broadly) calculated as the difference between the proceeds of the relevant asset and its cost.
 It is usually possible to take account of legal and similar fees, as well as capital expenditure incurred on the asset during the period of ownership.

-We show below the interaction between capital loss relief and the annual exemption.
+The below examples show the interaction between capital loss relief and the annual exemption.

 |Less losses of same year||12,000|

 |Less annual exemption (restricted)||2,000|

 |Losses c/f: £10,000|